The Real Cost of Full-Time RV Living

 Some of these costs won’t change much from your average home costs, such as personal care and clothing costs.
 However, items like laundry, health insurance, and even pet expenses can change a bit on the road.

-We cut costs by doing small washes in a collapsible tub and investing in merino wool or quality synthetics with antimicrobial priorities for odor control.
+We cut costs by doing small washes in a collapsible tub or a Scrubba wash bag and investing in Merino wool or quality synthetics with antimicrobial priorities for odor control.

-Depending on your full-time RVer situation, you may also need to consider expenses for mail forwarding or a storage unit.
+Depending on your full-time RVing situation, you may also need to consider additional expenses for mail forwarding or a storage unit.

 *Travel memberships include multiple credit card annual fees that we use for travel hacking, earning points, etc.